-This type of makeup is typically recommended for people that have normal or dry skin.
-However, there are formulas that work out for people with oily skin even if it isn’t as common to find them.
+This type of makeup is typically recommended for people with normal or dry skin.
+However, some formulas work out for people with oily skin, even if it isn’t as common to find them.

 Color Corrector Concealer

 Color corrector concealer is a concealer product that also has a color corrector.
-These are typically used to hide dark circles, spots, and other areas that need to be corrected.
+These are typically used to hide dark circles, spots, and other areas that must be corrected.

 Concealer Pencil Or Pen